 In the map area, it appears all environments are related to supraglacial and/or proglacial processes.
-After much deliberation, review of pertinent literature, and review of the associated sediment packages; we are formally re-characterizing areas with large tracts of discontinuous elongated hummocks and aligned ridges oriented transverse to glacier flow from subglacially-controlled areas (Quade et al., 2001) to areas of supraglacial orgin.
+After much deliberation, review of pertinent literature, and review of the associated sediment packages; we are formally re-characterizing areas with large tracts of discontinuous elongated hummocks and aligned ridges oriented transverse to glacier flow from subglacially-controlled areas (Quade et al., 2001) to areas of supraglacial origin.
 This decision was based on observation of relatively thick (3-8+ m) packages of supraglacial diamicton associated with these landform features and the regional extent of these features across DML till plains associated with recessional ice advances.
 The supraglacial environment is typically characterized by hummocky terrain that forms arcuate belts of moraine complexes and undulating plains with thick increments of supraglacial sediment (>3 m).
 It is now recognized from recent STATEMAP mapping efforts that numerous low-relief recessional moraines are present down the central axis of the DML.
 These features are not evident on the land surface but are visible on high-altitude imagery.
 Most likely these features are related to supraglacial as well as proglacial processes.
-Along the northwestern margin of the Des Moines Lobe moraines are higher relief features.
-It appears that readvances of ice during a span of several thousand years have complicated the mapping of end moraines.
-Thus, necessitating lumping moraines into complexes.
-In the mapping area, the terminal moraine of the DML is referred to as the Bemis-Altamont Moraine Complex.
-The Bemis Moraine was most likely overridden by several younger Altamont Advance(s) which are referred to as the Altamont Moraine Complex.
-In Emmet County, the youngest advance of DML ice is mapped as the Algona Moraine.
-The proglacial environment is characterized by a host of relief patterns that encompass coarse-grained glaciofluvial ice-contact sediments associated with glacial plains, fans and channel deposits, and fine-grained glaciolacustrine deposits. i.e., lake plains, ice-walled lake plains and fine-grained slackwater deposits mantling Late Wisconsin terraces along the West Fork of the Des Moines River in Emmet county.